 - Please do not touch the works of art on display.
 Even clean hands can damage surfaces

 - Photography in the main galleries is allowed for personal, non-commercial purposes only.
 It is the visitor’s responsibility to ensure no copyright is infringed.
 The use of flash and tripods is prohibited

 - Photography in the paying exhibitions is not permitted at any time, unless otherwise stated.
 If permitted it must be for personal, non-commercial use only.
 It is the visitor’s responsibility to ensure no copyright is infringed.
 The use of flash and tripods is prohibited

 - The use of charcoal, pastels, permanent markers and watercolour or oil paint is not allowed in the galleries

-We are committed to ensuring that Tate Britain/Tate Modern is a safe, inclusive and respectful place for our teams and our visitors.
-We will take immediate action when this is not supported by those visiting our sites
+We are committed to ensuring that Tate galleries are safe, inclusive and respectful places.
+We will take immediate action when this is not supported by those visiting our sites.

 Tate is committed to creating an inclusive work environment where all employees, contractors, volunteers and visitors are treated in a respectful manner.